Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/step1.md

    ![CED Configuration](./images/step1/vivado_ced_config.png)

    - Configure Clocks Settings.
-You can enable more clocks, update output frequency and define default clock in this view for the staic region.
+You can enable more clocks, update output frequency and define default clock in this view for the static region.
 In this example, we can keep the default settings.
    - Configure Interrupt Settings.
 You can choose how many interrupt should this platform support.
 63 interrupts mode will use two AXI_INTC in cascade mode.
 In this example, we can keep the default setting.
    - Configure Memory Settings.
 By default, the example design will enable the on board DDR4.
 If you select the additional on board memories option, you will enable the LPDDR4 on board.
    - Click **Next**.